How to Clean a Butcher Block

 Whether you have an authentic, free-standing butcher block, butcher block countertops, or a butcher block cutting board, you have yourself a beautiful, easy-to-maintain surface.
-Created from multiple strips of wood glued together, this laminated wood surface can feature a single type of wood or different varieties in contrasting hues.
+Created from multiple strips of wood glued together, this layered surface can feature a single type of wood or different varieties in contrasting hues.

 If you are opting for an island or counters topped with butcher block, it is much less expensive than stone options.
-However, the key to keeping the surface beautiful is keeping it sealed to prevent damage from water and kitchen liquids.
+However, the key to maintaining a beautiful surface is to keep it sealed to prevent damage from water and kitchen liquids.

 Maintaining butcher block is a breeze.
 You don't need a specialized product, and you can use just about any cleaner you have in your cupboard.
 Even sealing the wood is easy and non-toxic, and it can be done with supplies from your own pantry.